gbmhunter/MFixedPoint/README.rst

 ========= ========== ==============================================================================================
 Version   Date       Comment
 ========= ========== ==============================================================================================
-v5.10.1.0 2014-09-16 Updated '.travis.yml' file in attempt to fix TravisCI build error. v5.10.0.0 2014-09-15 Updated title in README to 'MFixedPoint'.
+v5.10.2.0 2014-09-24 Fixed all unit tests so they fit the format 'CHECK_EQUAL(actual, expected)'.
+Many have actual and expected around the wrong way, closes #75. v5.10.1.0 2014-09-16 Updated '.travis.yml' file in attempt to fix TravisCI build error. v5.10.0.0 2014-09-15 Updated title in README to 'MFixedPoint'.
 Added Eclipse project files.
 Update URLs in code comments from 'www.cladlab.com' to 'www.mbedded.ninja', closes #72.
 Moved headers from 'src/include/' to 'include/', to follow the convention of other MToolkit modules, closes #70.
 Added API file to the new foler 'api/', closes #71.
 Dropped 'FixedPoint-' prefix from code files, to follow the naming convention of the other MToolkit modules, closes #69.
 Replaced UnitTestCpp with the MUnitTest module, closes #73, closes #23. v5.9.0.2  2014-09-02 Reworded title in README.